 Doctors are always really bummed/worried/confused when you don’t get these injections or prescriptions for preventative pills.
 You, as a responsible traveler, need to make the decision yourself.
 Some injections will cost you up to 800 bucks, no joke.

-- I brush my teeth with the water everywhere I’ve been, but it’s pretty much common sense where to use bottles water for drinking.
-Even my pup, Huckleberry, drinks bottled or filtered water.
+I brush my teeth with the water everywhere I’ve been, but it’s pretty much common sense where to use bottles water for drinking.
+Even my pets drink filtered water.

 Pretty much off topic, I want to add this interesting fact: when you fly into India they spray you down on the plane so you don’t bring pesticides and viruses into their country.
 But, when I fly back into the States from India, nobody sprays me down.
 India wins that one! and the other 5 countries that require it.

 Pin for later!

 Join my email list and get exclusive updates & news straight to your inbox.